THE ORIGINAL QUIREBOY: SPIKE'S STORY

 With the Quireboys well and truly on the backburner and nu metal following grunge as the latest threat to rock and roll, Spike finally plucked up the courage to fly solo.
 Blue Eyed Soul, released in 1998, remains a collector’s item and features standout co-writes with former Go-Go’s bass player Kathy Valentine and God’s Hotel band mate Dominique Davalos.
 Only Want To Give credits all three songwriters and the title is a telling nod to Spike’s refusal to throw in the towel and his determination to keep writing new music — whatever the cost.

-For many years now Spike has been the proud custodian of hundreds of unrecorded and undiscovered songs written by Scottish singer songwriter Frankie Miller.
+Beyond The Quireboys work, Spike has also been the proud custodian of hundreds of unrecorded and undiscovered songs written by Scottish singer songwriter Frankie Miller.
 On 2005’s solo album, It’s A Treat To Be Alive, he covered a brace of Miller classics including the brilliant Be Good To Yourself.
 It was the start of a special relationship which continues to stand the test of time.
 Miller’s wife, Annette, would rock up at Quireboys’ shows with her husband Frankie (who had suffered a brain haemorrhage in 1994) and Spike soon became a close family friend.
 100% Pure Frankie Miller was released in 2014 but a carefully crafted collection hewn from the Miller archive was much more than a respectful tribute.
 Spike breathed new life into the work of one of his favourite artists and remains committed to celebrating the work of a perennially popular musician.

 Spike’s determination to keep Miller’s music alive manifested itself in a spectacular show at Sweden Rock in 2015.
 Under the banner of Spike’s Free House, a star-studded line-up opened the main stage ahead of Slash, Toto, Def Leppard and more.
 Featuring Free’s Simon Kirke, Thunder’s Luke Morley, Mark Stanway from Magnum and Pip Mailing from the Quireboys, a glorious celebration of Miller standards and Free hits set the mood for a capacity festival crowd.
 The devastating loss of Andy Fraser, just weeks earlier, added extra poignancy to a memorable occasion after the bassist had previously agreed to join Kirke on stage for the first time in 40 years as a member of the Free House.
 Six years later and there is talk that an iconic set will finally be released as a special audio-visual package.